 Do you have the IELTS Test coming up?
 Is there a specific score you’re aiming for?

-If so, I guess you’re wondering how long it will take to reach your goal.
+If so, you’re probably curious to know how long it might take to reach your goal.

 Here are 12 key factors that affect the length of time it will take you to get the score you need (scroll down to take the IELTS Progress Predictor Test, and to find out more about how it works).

 What is your current English level?